sunnywong314/sunnywong314.github.io/_pages/SNIa.md

   - image_path: /assets/images/HeFlash_vorb.png
     alt: "placeholder image 1"
     title: "Dynamical He Flashes in Double White Dwarf Binaries"
-    excerpt: In this paper ([Wong & Bildsten 2023](https://ui.adsabs.harvard.edu/abs/2023ApJ...951...28W/abstract)), we investigate the occurrence of double-detonations.
+    excerpt: In this paper ([Wong & Bildsten 2023](https://ui.adsabs.harvard.edu/abs/2023ApJ...951...28W/abstract)), we investigate the occurrence of double-detonations in double white dwarf binaries with a helium white dwarf donor.
+Unlike previous studies, we account for the impact of the cooling time of the helium white dwarf donor on the mass transfer rate.
+Our study sheds light on how AM CVn binaries could lead to type Ia supernovae, and our models reasonably explain the hypervelocity star D6-2.
 ---

+## Helium White Dwarf Companions (sub-Chandrasekhar Mass Scenario)

+One popular sub-Chandrasekhar mass scenario is the double-detonation mechanism, where a surface helium shell detonation leads to core carbon detonation.

+{% include feature_row id="feature_row_HeWD" type="left" %}

 ## Helium Star Companions (Chandrasekhar Mass Scenario)